Volunteer with us

 Volunteering with Nova Children's Project can be beneficial for a range of reasons, including:

-Increase your knowledge and understanding of disabilities and the impact they have on individuals and their families
+Increase your knowledge and understanding of disabilities and the lived experience for children, young people and their families.

-An opportunity to make a difference to the lives of the children who attend our services and give something back to your local community
+An opportunity to make a difference to the lives of the children and young people who attend our services and give something back to your local community

 Can be used to support your university applications and provide required experience for a range of courses, particularly those relating to health and social care